-Commercial fishing has concentrated on the Campbell Island Rise and, to a lesser extent, the Bounty Platform.
 Stock assessments for southern blue whiting on the Campbell Island Rise and the Bounty Platform have been conducted at approximately biennial intervals using age-structured stock assessment models.
 Model inputs have included time series of acoustic survey indices, commercial catch-at-age composition data, and in earlier years, CPUE indices.

-Figure 1: Total cumulative commercial catch of southern blue whiting by location, TCEPR data 1990-2011.
+Figure 1: Relative total density of the commercial catch of southern blue whiting by location, TCEPR data 1990-2012.

-A large amount of research has been carried out on southern blue whiting, including work on stock structure (Hanchet 1998, Hanchet 1999), age and growth (Hanchet & Uozumi 1996), catch-at-age (e.g., Hanchet et al. 2003, Hanchet 2005), acoustic surveys (e.g., O'Driscoll et al. 2009), CPUE analyses (e.g., Hanchet & Blackwell 2003, Hanchet et al. 2005), trawl surveys (Hanchet & Stevenson 2006), and stock assessments (e.g., Dunn & Hanchet 2011a, Dunn & Hanchet 2011b).
-The objective of this report is to summarise and document the time series of input data which could be used for stock assessment.
-Further, we revise and update the commercial catch-at-age proportions for the

-Bounty Platform, Campbell Island Rise, and Pukaki Rise.
-This report updates the summary provided by Hanchet & Dunn (2010).
+A large amount of research has been carried out on southern blue whiting, including work on stock structure (Hanchet 1998, Hanchet 1999), age and growth (Hanchet & Uozumi 1996), catch-at-age (e.g., Hanchet et al. 2003, Hanchet 2005), acoustic surveys (e.g., O'Driscoll et al. 2009), CPUE analyses (e.g., Hanchet & Blackwell 2003, Hanchet et al. 2005), trawl surveys (Hanchet & Stevenson 2006), and stock assessments (e.g., Dunn & Hanchet 2011a, 2011b).
+The objective of this report is to summarise and document the time series of input data which could potentially be used for stock assessment in 2013.
+Further, we revise and update the commercial catch-at-age proportions for the Bounty Platform, Campbell Island Rise, and Pukaki Rise.
+This report updates the summary provided by Cole et al. (2013).